tpllaha/jammy/README.md

 <b> Main Scripts </b>:

-music.m : To train the network (file names are hard-coded) All training and testing data should be in 1 file. run.m : To run the network.
-In the top rows it is determined which portion of the data will be used as testing data.
+music.m : To train the network (file names are hard-coded) All training and testing data should be in 1 file. continue_run.m : To run the network.
+In the top rows it is determined which portion of the data will be used as testing data. noteToVector.m : Converts a midi note (pitch) to a 5 dimensional vector that represents that note. (described in the paper)

 <b> Limitations </b>:

-1. So far the network parameters are not fully optimized, I am still playing around with those.
-2. For each of the 2 instruments the system currently supports only 1 voice (1 line of melody).
+1. For each of the 2 instruments the system currently supports only 1 voice (1 line of melody).
 This also means that chords are not yet supported.
 Whenever chords appear in the train/test data, only the top note is selected.